saif-0987/S3-Bucket-Versioning/README.md

   Even after executing the command, we could not able to delete the `Delete Marker` and the this is still present and eventually we could not able to restore the objects on which the versioning was not enabled.

-9. Lats try deleting objects on which the versioning is enabled.
+  9. Lets try deleting objects on which the versioning is enabled.

-    a. irst ensure that the object `file2.txt` is there in the bucket.
+     a.First ensure that the object `file2.txt` is there in the bucket.
      ```
      root@client-01:~# s3cmd ls s3://test-bucket
      2024-09-14 08:15   2097152   s3://test-bucket/file2.txt
      ```

      b.
 Delete the object from the bucket.
      ```
      root@client-01:~# s3cmd rm s3://test-bucket/file2.txt
      delete: 's3://test-bucket/file2.txt'
      ```

      c.
 Ensure that the file is no more.
     ```
     root@client-01:~# s3cmd ls s3://test-bucket
     ```